comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_3outputFiles.rst

 Mesh information
 ----------------
-When using AMR, mesh information is saved at a frequency specified in the *main.xml* file to allow a restart of the simulation and the corresponding files are placed within the subfolders **ECOGEN/results/XXX/infoMesh/**.
+When using AMR, mesh information is saved at a frequency specified in the *main.xml* file to allow a resume of the simulation and the corresponding files are placed within the subfolders **ECOGEN/results/XXX/infoMesh/**.

 Screen output
 -------------
 In real time, some data are available during the simulation directly at the terminal screen as soon as ECOGEN starts.
 Hereafter is an example of a screenshot:

 .. figure:: ./_static/tutos/default/RunECOGEN_Logo.png
   :scale: 100%
   :align: center